GPII/common-terms-registry/express/api/ctr.md

         }
         ```

-## GET /api/records/{?updated,status,recordType,offset,limit}
+## GET /api/records/{?updated,status,type,offset,limit}
 The full list of records.
 Returns all record types by default.

 + Parameters
     + updated (optional, string) ...
 Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only records updated at or after this time are returned.
-    + recordType (optional, string) ...
+    + type (optional, string) ...
 The type of records to return.
 Supported values are ("term","alias","transform","translation", and "condition").
 Can be repeated to include multiple record types.
     + status (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.
     + offset (optional, string) ...
 The number of records to skip in the list of results.
 Used for pagination.
     + limit (optional, string) ...
 The number of records to return.
 Used for pagination.